-ORDERED by Commissioner Susan F. Clark, as Prehearing Officer, that St. Joe Natural Gas Company's request for confidential treatment of the specified information in Document No. 8529-94, as discussed above, is granted.
+ORDERED that St. Joe Natural Gas Company's request for confidential treatment of the specified information in Document No. 12723-94, as discussed above, is granted.
 It is further

-ORDERED that this information shall be classified as proprietary confidential business information until February 1, 1996.
+ORDERED that this information shall be classified as proprietary confidential business information until June 1, 1996.
 It is further